vlazed/bone-wind/README.md

 - Additional settings to improve wind performance
 - Compatibility with Stop Motion Helper's Physics Recorder!

+> [!NOTE]
+> To use this with Stop Motion Helper, make sure that you are on a timeline with nonphysical bones checked.
+For safety, you should bake the wind effects on a separate timeline to keep your timelines clean.

 ### Rational

 Animating ragdolls in GMod is tedious.
 Stop Motion Helper currently places keyframes for the pose of *all* nonphysical bones (individual bone timelines as of February 14, 2025 have not been developed yet).
 This makes certain elements hard to animate because of the time it takes to animate `n` number of bones on a model.